Egg prices for consumers fell to 5-month low in May. Here's why.

 "There's a bit of a lag before they reach consumers at the grocery store," he said.

-The bird flu outbreak, which began in the spring of 2022, is not yet entirely contained and continues to impact the industry, he cautioned.
-"It's still very much an issue," Ortega said.
+Yet the bird flu outbreak, which began in the spring of 2022, is not yet entirely contained and continues to impact the industry, Ortega cautioned.
+"It's still very much an issue."

 A May outbreak at an Arizona layer farm affected nearly 1.4 million birds, according to data from the U.S. Department of Agriculture.